 Clients who provide positive feedback are bound to be repeat customers.
 A host of negative feedback could indicate that you are unable to cope with the market’s expectations in terms of the delivery because you are overwhelmed.
 Make sure to monitor your feedback system regularly, keep an eye on social media mentions of your business, and have a plan in place for handling both positive and negative feedback.

 4. Your employees are overworked, putting in long hours and getting ready to jump ship.

 A vibrant workplace inspires employees to work their hardest, but when work consumes most of their waking hours, you run the risk of losing your trained and trusted employees.
 You may find that your business is a revolving door of employees in spite of generous compensation and benefits.

 Pay attention to the evolving workplace culture as your business grows.
 Find the time to discuss quality of life issues during staff meetings.
 Make sure to address personnel matters as needed, but do it expeditiously.

-As your business grows the number of employees, desks, filing cabinets, and amount of inventory you keep on hand are likely to increase, too.
-If you outgrow your office space and to move to a new location before your lease is up, you could be responsible for continuing to pay the lease until a new tenant is found for the space.
+As your business grows the number of employees, the desks, filing cabinets, and amount of inventory you keep on hand are likely to increase, too.
+If you outgrow your office space and move to a new location before your lease is up, you could be responsible for continuing to pay the lease until a new tenant is found for the space.